Royce Lewis Player Props: Twins vs. Rays

 - Lewis is hitting .200 with a double and two home runs.

-- Lewis has picked up a hit in four games this season (66.7%), including one multi-hit game.
+- In four of six games this year, Lewis has picked up at least one hit, including one game with multiple hits.

-- He has hit a long ball in two of six games played this year, and in 8% of his plate appearances.
+- In six games played this year, he has gone deep in two of them.

-- In two games this season, Lewis has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this season, Lewis has driven in a run, and in both of those games he had multiple runs batted in.

-- He has scored in three games this season (50.0%), but has had no multi-run games.
+- He has scored in three of six games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.